CAREful FAIRness principles for Indigenous Data Governance

 When making data Findable:

-- Use terminology that respects cultural knowledge and consider whether any terms used may be offensive to any particular group.
+• Use terminology that respects cultural knowledge and consider whether any terms used might be offensive to any particular group.

 When making data Accessible: